- Understanding YouTube Analytics: What is It and What Metrics Can You Track?

 In this post, you’ll learn how to do it right.

-YouTube analytics is based on data collection.
+The YouTube analytics tool is based on data collection.
 Content creators can use this data to monitor successes, failures, things they do well, as well as things they could better avoid.
 Creating perfect videos (perfect can also be very subjective, by the way) is not enough to grab your audience’s attention and go viral.
 You need to keep an eye on your YouTube channel metrics to see what your viewers like and want.

 Think of YouTube analytics as a couples therapy between a creator and their fans.